roehlerw/code-challenge-plugin/README.md

 For details about the contract, see the comments in [./plugin.proto](./plugin.proto).

-> The contract includes fields where you can place the inferred type of properties, and field for indicating that
-> a record does not conform to the inferred schema.
-Consider population of these fields extra credit - it may be very
-> difficult (or impossible) to accurately infer the correct values, but we will be impressed if you can.

 ### Workflow

 If you want to attempt this challenge, fork this repo, push your solution, then send a pull request for us to review.
 Looking at other people's pull requests before you've completed your own solution is rude.

+Your solution will be evaluated on several dimensions:

+1. Accuracy: Your code should pass the tests as run by the host.
+2. Clarity: Your code should be easy to understand and read.
+It should also be easy to extend in the future, as plugin contracts evolve.
+3. Production readiness: Your code should provide sufficient logging information to support debugging production issues.
+It should also provide good, helpful error messages when things go wrong, and it should try very hard not to silently crash.
+4. Sophistication: The contract includes fields where you can place the inferred type of properties, and fields for indicating that a record does not conform to the inferred schema.
+Consider population of these fields extra credit - it may be very difficult (or impossible) to accurately infer the correct values, but we will be impressed if you can.